spcourse/transformation/health-code-violations-1/10 HealthCode.md

 Now apply the same `clean_name()` function to every name in the inspections DataFrame.
-Use [map()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.map.html) to apply the function to entire `'Name'` column at once and store the result in that same column.
+Use [map()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.map.html) to apply the function to the entire `'Name'` column at once and store the result in that same column.
 Using the same `clean_name()` function to clean up both sources of data should ensure consistent results for this transformation, so names that started out the same should still match after these transformations are applied.